If you're planning on buying a condo, here are some great ...

-Your condo real estate agent has the option to phrase the clause in your agreement to buy a condo, asking the seller to provide the Status Certificate at his or her own expense, or that you must make the request and pay the fee.
+Your condo real estate agent has the option to phrase the clause in the offer to buy a condo to demand the seller provides the Status Certificate at his or her own expense, or that you must make the request and pay the fee.
 Of course, your agent usually makes the formal written request on your behalf and asks you for the payment.

 Here's another condo buying tip - the monthly condo fee is sometimes adjusted on closing.
-If you close mid month, for example, that pro-rated portion of the condo fee during which you own the unit will have to be credited to the seller.
+If you close mid month, for example, that pro-rated portion of the condo fee during which you own the unit will have to be credited to the seller who has already paid it.
 This will add to your closing costs.

 After your purchase is unconditional, don't forget to inquire about moving policies and restrictions.
-Sometimes, you may be prohibited from moving in on certain days and you may have to submit a refundable damage deposit.
+Sometimes, you may be prohibited from moving in on certain days or after particular hours of the day.
+Or you may be compelled to submit a refundable damage deposit.

 Depending on the building, you may also have to inform the utility companies of your contact information and move date.

 And don't forget to reserve the elevator with security, the superintendent or property manager.
-It would not be a pleasant experience to arrive at the front door of the building, only to learn you're not permitted to move into your own home.
+Imagine arriving at the front door of the building, only to learn you're not permitted to move into your own home.
+Hey - it happens.